fufexan/nix-gaming/pkgs/star-citizen/README.md

 ## Additional Overrides

-This package has an additional override `wineDllOverrides`
+This package has an additional overrides

+- `wineDllOverrides` (not compatible with useUmu)
+- `tricks` additional wine tricks (non-umu only)
+- `protonPath` Proton compatibility tool if umu is used. use Ge-Proton for latest
+- `protonVerbs`

 Example: